jchultarsky101/pcli/README.md

 Usage: pcli --tenant <tenant> match-folder [OPTIONS] --threshold <threshold>

 Options:
-  -t, --threshold <threshold>         Match threshold percentage (e.g. '96.5' -d, --folder [<folder>...]
+  -t, --threshold <threshold>         Match threshold percentage (e.g. 0.8 for 80%) -d, --folder [<folder>...]
 Optional: Folder name (e.g. --folder=myfolder).
 You can specify this argument multiple times.
 If none specified, it will return all models in the tenant
   -s, --search <search>               Search clause to further filter output (optional: e.g. a model name) -e, --exclusive                     If specified, the output will include only models that belong to the input folder